eLn86/spc-backend/README.md

 This is a REST API backend built with Kotlin and Spring Boot, designed to allow users to save their scores and also return the top 10 scores via API response to the spc-web frontend.
-It uses PostgreSQL for data persistence, incorporates Springdoc OpenAPI for API documentation, and supports Docker for easy setup and deployment.
+It uses PostgreSQL for data persistence, incorporates Swagger for API documentation, and supports Docker for easy setup and deployment.

 ## Features

 - Core REST API functionalities to support spc-web.
-- API documentation with Springdoc OpenAPI.
+- API documentation with Swagger.
 - Server side data validation and error handling.
 - Easy setup and run with Docker.